Zakaria1986/DatabaseOperations/intro_to_sql.md

 #### Create the Tables

-We've already made multiple tables, but so far they aren't *related* to each other.
-Let's change that...

 Most databases will require several tables, because for example, the customer table is not suitable for storing data related to the products you have in your inventory.
 So customers and products will be separate tables, with different schemas according to the type of data to be stored.

-Some tables are populated with data from others, for example an orders table might take data from the customers table and the products table to make a new entry.
+We've already made multiple tables, but so far they aren't *related* to each other.
+Let's change that.

-Ideally when one table references another it should reference the target table’s Primary Key, and we define the field in the destination table as a Foreign key.
+Ideally when one table references another it should reference the target table’s Primary Key, and we define the field in the new table as a FOREIGN key.

+Hopefully your CREATE TABLE statements look something like the above example.

 ```sql
 CREATE TABLE customers (